 - Remove the pie from the oven when the edges are set but the center still has a little "wiggle."
 If the filling has started to puff up and soufflé, you've waited too long!

-- If you’re using a water bath, take extra care.
-If your pie plate has handles or a deep rim, you can remove it from the water bath in the oven, leaving the water to cool before discarding.
+- If your pie plate has handles or a deep rim, you can remove it from the water bath in the oven, leaving the water to cool before discarding.
 Otherwise, bring the whole pan out of the oven very slowly and steadily.

 - Remove the pie from the water bath to cool on a rack.

 Once the pie has cooled enough to hold the pan in your hands, transfer it from the counter to the fridge.
-Always store custard pies in the refrigerator: the eggs and milk in the custard can encourage bacterial growth that can be hazardous to your health.
+Because they're made with eggs and milk, always store custard pies in the refrigerator.

 Here's a top-rated cream pie loaded with bananas and a creamy homemade pudding mixture.
 It’s simple to make!
 This ambrosial banana cream pie needs just 15 minutes in the oven.